-It’s fun attending a well-executed event, and it’s even more fun organising one.
+It’s fun attending a well-executed and successful event, and it’s even more fun organising one.
 The key to a successful event, is to try and think of all eventualities good or bad, because if it’s on your radar you are either able to plan for it, or better deal with it when it happens.
 As the saying goes, if you fail to prepare, prepare to fail.

 The events industry is jam-packed full of awesome people, whose aim in life is to provide entertainment for other people.
 Remember to work hard, but to enjoy yourself while you doing it.
 If you have the right crew and suppliers on your side, you’ll be able to achieve that.

 If you’d prefer to rather just leave the logistics up to the professionals, contact Savage and Strong.
 With 20 years collective experience in the industry, there’s not much that hasn’t been chucked at them.

 Julia Savage is one of the Directors of Savage & Strong.
 Her early event career started in the conference industry in London.
 On her return to South Africa, she joined the logistics team at the Cape Town Cycle Tour.
 Thereafter she moved into the festival scene at AfrikaBurn as the Operations Manager.
 Together with her business partner Luke Armstrong, she has since branched off to start Savage & Strong (see what they did there?) where they are focusing on their combined skills in running festivals and music concerts.